Critical enthusiasm lags for Larry David's play 'Fish in Dark'

 NEW YORK "Fish in the Dark," a new play by comedian Larry David, is the hottest ticket on Broadway, but critics said the lightweight, 60s-style comedy flounders with one liners and a weak plot.

-The play racked up a record of more than $13.5 million in advance sales ahead of its first preview and opening on Thursday at the Cort Theatre, largely on the popularity of David.
+The play racked up a record of more than $13.5 million in advance sales ahead of its first preview and opening on Thursday at the Cort Theater, largely on the popularity of David.

 It is the first play by David, the co-creator and writer of the hit comedy series "Seinfeld" and the star of HBO's "Curb Your Enthusiasm."